herrera-sergio/AlmostRERERE/Git/README.md

 [![Build Status](https://dev.azure.com/git/git/_apis/build/status/git.git)](https://dev.azure.com/git/git/_build/latest?definitionId=11)

 Git - fast, scalable, distributed revision control system
 =========================================================
+This is a clone of the Git repository<https://github.com/git/git>, that has been modified to integrate and test the Almost RERERE approach.

 Git is a fast, scalable, distributed revision control system with an unusually rich command set that provides both high-level operations